antimony-lang/antimony/docs/introduction/hello-world.md

 # The command line interface

-Now that you have installed Sabre, it is time to write our first program.
+Now that you have installed Antimony, it is time to write our first program.
 This is a program that will simply print a string to the screen.

 # Creating a project directory

 Let's begin by setting up our development workspace.
-Sabre really doesn't care where you store the code, so feel free to choose a different directory, than the one in this example.
+Antimony really doesn't care where you store the code, so feel free to choose a different directory, than the one in this example.

 ```
 mkdir ~/sources